Laravel-Bangladesh/docs/authorization.md

     Gate::define('posts.update', 'PostPolicy@update');
     Gate::define('posts.delete', 'PostPolicy@delete');

 By default, the `view`, `create`, `update`, and `delete` abilities will be defined.
-You can override the default abilities by passing an array as third argument to the `resource` method.
-The key of the array defines the name of the ability while the value defines the method name:
+You may override or add to the default abilities by passing an array as a third argument to the `resource` method.
+The keys of the array define the names of the abilities while the values define the method names.
+For example, the following code will create two new Gate definitions - `posts.image` and `posts.photo`:

     Gate::resource('posts', 'PostPolicy', [
+        'image' => 'updateImage',
         'photo' => 'updatePhoto',
-        'image' => 'updateImage',
     ]);

 <a name="authorizing-actions-via-gates"></a>